Remembering David Cassidy's Life in Pictures

 Rick Diamond/Getty Images for IEBA

-On TKTK, the '70s star passed away after being hospitalized for liver and kidney failure.
+On Nov.
+21, 2017, the '70s star passed away after being hospitalized for liver and kidney failure.

 Through three marriages, fatherhood, a second career on the stage and a string of TV roles—including one that earned him an Emmy nomination—Cassidy also had his share of personal struggles as he dealt with substance abuse, bankruptcy and the challenging aftermath of having been a teenage heartthrob.